 - Other programs such as the program TorTalk and ClaroRead are used by some of our customers.
 These are not official recommended by Respondus.

-- The Windows version of LockDown Browser allows a student to use some screen reader accessibility programs, such as NVDA, JAWS, MS-Windows Narrator, ReadSpeaker webReader, and Windows-Eyes.
+- The Windows version of the lockdown browser allows a student to use some screen reader accessibility programs, such as NVDA, JAWS, MS-Windows Narrator, ReadSpeaker webReader, and Windows-Eyes.
 In our experience, NVDA works the best.
 It is free and available to download here.

-If a participant uses a different program than those mentioned above we suggest that you create a test flow for the participant to test the program on beforehand.
-As a manager you can also remove the lock down browser from a single participant on FLOWmulti if the desired program cannot run with the lock down browser.
+If a participant uses a different program than those mentioned above we suggest that you create a test flow for the participant to test the program beforehand.
+As a manager you can also remove the lockdown browser for a single participant on FLOWlocks and FLOWmultis if the desired program cannot run with the lockdown browser.